 We hope this information will be helpful not only for separating parents, but for all those supporting them.

-You can download a full pdf off the guide here Parenting through separation – guide.
+You can download a pdf of the guide here Parenting through separation – guide.

 WATCH: a short film from Resolution reveals five great ways parents can put their children first during a divorce or separation.

 LISTEN: to our podcast with Marcie Shaoul, Claire Colbert and Adèle Ballantyne talking about the Guide.